Best Examples Of Goals For The Workplace (Plus 5 To Avoid)

 Setting professional goals for work is critical.
-But only if you set the right goals and do so the right way.
+But only if you set the right goals and do so correctly.

 As a result, please allow me to put my 40 years of experience as an employee, manager, and business owner on the line for you.

 Also, I have some things to say that may be a surprise.
 Specifically, my top 5 workplace goals examples you should avoid.
 I will share those a little later.

 Let’s get moving so you can start setting your work objectives…

 Our top 10 goals for work examples include the following:

 - Lead a team or project

 - Cross-train in another functional area